Principles for Honorary Awards

-- Former members of academic staff (normally retired) with a long and distinguished employment history at Durham University.
+- Members of academic staff with a distinguished employment history at Durham University.

 - Have made outstanding and continuing contributions to research and education above and beyond normal expectations.

-- Continue to enhance the University's reputation nationally and internationally, normally, for at least five years post-retirement.
+- Continue to enhance the University's reputation nationally and internationally.

 6. The Dunelmensis Award should be given to individuals who meet all the following criteria:

 - Alumnus or alumna of Durham University.

 - Have demonstrated meritorious and exceptional service in support of the University in a voluntary capacity.

 - Participation in Durham's institutional advancement activities.

 - Evidence of enhancing the University's reputation nationally and internationally.

-6. As a guide, no more than six Honorary Degrees, two Chancellor's Medals and one Dunelmensis Award will normally be conferred during the course of a calendar year.
+8. As a guide, six Honorary Degrees, two Chancellor's Medals and one Dunelmensis Award will normally be conferred during the course of a calendar year.

 9. There should be a balance over a period of time of the various disciplines or professions recognised by the award of Honorary Degrees.

-8. Honorary Degrees should not be conferred upon active UK politicians.
-The Chancellor's Medal should not be conferred upon current members of staff.
+10. Honorary Degrees should not be conferred upon active UK politicians.

 11. Eligibility to make nominations for honorary awards is restricted to current members of University staff.